glycerine/goq/README.md

 $ nohup goq serve &   # start the central server
 ~~~

    b) job submission: 'goq sub mycommand myarg1 myarg2 ...' will submit a job.
-You can be in any directory; Goq will try towrite output to ./o back in that direocty.
+You can be in any directory; Goq will try to write output to ./o back (by default; controlled by the GOQ_ODIR setting) in that directory.
 Failing that (if the filesystem on the server is laid out differently from that of the sub host), it will write to $GOQ_HOME.
 For example:

 ~~~
 $ cd somewhere/where/the/job/wants/to/start